American Graffiti: Plot

-On their last evening of summer vacation in 1962, high school graduates Curt Henderson and Steve Bolander meet their friends, confident drag-racing king John Milner and unpopular but well-meaning Terry "The Toad" Fields, at Mel's Drive-In in Modesto, California.
+On Sunday, September 2, 1962, the last day of summer vacation, high school graduates Curt Henderson and Steve Bolander meet their friends, confident drag-racing king John Milner and unpopular but well-meaning Terry "The Toad" Fields, at Mel's Drive-In in Modesto, California.
 Set to travel "Back East" with Steve in the morning to start college, Curt has second thoughts about leaving.
 Laurie, Steve's girlfriend and Curt's sister, is hurt when Steve suggests they see other people while he is away to "strengthen" their relationship.

 En route to the high school sock hop, Curt sees a beautiful blonde woman driving a white Ford Thunderbird who mouths "I love you", leading him to desperately search for her throughout the night.
-Leaving the dance, he is coerced into joining a group of greasers called "the Pharaohs" in stealing coins from arcade machines and hooking a chain to a police car, ripping out its back axle.
+Leaving the dance, he is coerced into joining a group of greasers called "the Pharaohs" in stealing coins from arcade machines and hooking a stout wire rope to a police car, ripping out its back axle.
 During a tense ride, the Pharaoh leader tells Curt that the blonde is a prostitute, which he does not believe.

 Allowed to take care of Steve's car while he is at college, Terry cruises around the strip and picks up the rebellious Debbie.
 Telling her he is known as "Terry the Tiger", he spends the night trying to impress her, lying about the car and purchasing alcohol with no ID.
 The car is stolen while they share a romantic interlude and later, after the alcohol has made Terry violently sick, he attempts to steal it back.
 The thieves beat on Terry until John shows up and fends off the attackers.
 Terry eventually admits the truth to Debbie and reveals he rides a Vespa scooter; she suggests it is "almost a motorcycle" and says she had fun, agreeing to meet up with him again.

 Seeking cruising company, John inadvertently picks up Carol, a precocious 12-year-old who manipulates him into driving her around all night.
 He lies to suspicious friends that she is a cousin he is stuck babysitting, and they have a series of petty arguments until another car's young male occupants harass her as she attempts to walk home alone, and John decides to protect her.
 The racer, Bob Falfa, wants to compete for John's drag-racing crown.
 During his night of challenging anyone he comes across, Bob picks up an emotional Laurie after a long-brewing argument with Steve.